RaphaelIT7/gmod-holylib/example-module-dll/README.md

 Using this interface, you can for example, register your own module to HolyLib.

 > [!WARNING]
-> If you use dev builds of HolyLib, interfaces will most likely change, ensure that your DLLs either use the newest interface of HolyLib, or
+> If you use dev builds of HolyLib, interfaces will most likely change, ensure that your DLLs either use the newest interface of HolyLib, or properly use the config